-Welcome to the second installment of this mini-feature I introduced last month.
+Welcome to the second installment of this feature I introduced last month.
 At the moment, or previous to this writing, I filled my brain with information about tile games for a work assignment, and added more to my discussion of The Fireman which I want to do be done with but feel I’ll never do justice.
 So I’m using this as a little break, to talk about three books from my shelves.

 The Best American Short Stories Junot Díaz

 Short story anthologies (especially this one) may just be my favorite books to read.
-Short stories are my favorite things to read generally, and when those from different authors, genres, even languages (translations) are combined I enter what can only be Reader Heaven.
+Short stories are my favorite things to read generally, and when those from different authors, genres, even languages (translations) are combined I enter what can only be Reader Utopia.
 Anyway, I purchased the 2016 edition of The Best American Short Stories on Monday, and while I’m not really enjoying the first two stories, I am in love with the introduction by Junot Díaz, a Pulitzer Prize-winning, New York Times bestselling author.
 I would like to transcribe the entire introduction because of its brilliance, but will not.
 Instead, here is a snippet:

 There’s something deeply consoling about that contract the novel makes with its reader.

 No such consolation when you read short stories.
 That’s the thing – just as they’re beginning they’re ending.
 As with stories, so with us.
 To me this form catches better than any other what it is to be human – the brevity of our movements, the cruel irrevocability when those times places and people we hold the most dear slip through our fingers.

 Fantastic Beasts & Where to Find Them Newt Scamander